YorkUITInnovation/moodle-local_cria/README.md

 2. Enter the URL with the port number for each Cria component.
 For example, for CriaBot, you would enter `https://{your.domain}:25575`
 3. Enter the API key for each Cria component.
 4. Enter the API key for Cohere AI.
+5. Enter the URL for the MarkItDown API server.
-5. Enter the API key for ConvertAPI (Optional.
-Having ConvertAPI will allow you to use more preprocessing services within Cria)
+5. Enter the API key for MarkItDown API server.

 ### Azure OpenAI
 Before you can configure the plugin, you must have an Azure Subscription and access to Azure OpenAI.
 You will need to